 Hello, dear readers!
-Today I thought I'd share some thoughts on point of view and how it affects the way that readers/viewers look at the characters in a story.
+Today, I thought I'd share some thoughts on point-of-view (POV) and how it affects the way that readers/viewers look at the characters in a story.

-This exemplifies how point-of-view can strongly affect the way you look at the characters in a story.
-If you're in the perspective of a character who hates another character, the odds are high you as the reader will also hate that other character.
-Same with the narrator's friends, family, etc. With POV, you're looking at the world from the eyes of another person, and that person has opinions.
+Point-of-view can especially affect the way you perceive the characters of a story.
+If you're in the perspective of a character who hates another character, the odds are high that you as the reader will also hate that other character.
+The same applies to the narrator's friends, family, etc. As a reader, you're looking at the world through the eyes of another person, and that person has opinions.

-As you may be aware of, recently I've been very engaged in analyzing TV and movies for their writing, structure, and tropes.
-One thing I began thinking about is POV and the way it affects the audience in light of the BBC show Sherlock.
+As you may be aware of, recently, I've been very engaged in analyzing TV and movies.
+One thing I've been thinking about is POV and the way it affects the audience in the BBC show Sherlock.

-You see, I was editing WHAT IT TAKES TO DEAL, and my critique partner Julia warned me to be careful about the way my narrator speaks.
-Suzanne has a lot of attitude, and when Julia pointed it out, I realized that sometimes she did actually come across as cruel and unrelatable.
-I hadn't even noticed when I was writing.
-Struggling, though, to figure out the line between being interestingly attitude-y and being standoffish, I said to Julia, somewhat in jest, "But Sherlock's a complete jerk, and we love that show!"
+You see, I was editing #FibromyalgiaStory, and my critique partner Julia warned me to be careful about the way my narrator speaks.
+Suzanne has a lot of attitude, and when Julia pointed it out, I realized that sometimes she does actually come across as cruel, unlikable, and even unrelatable.
+As I struggled to figure out the line between being sassy and being standoffish, I said to Julia, somewhat in jest, "But Sherlock's a complete jerk, and we love that show!"

 She replied, "Yes, but that's because we're seeing him through John's eyes."